stealthBS/demo1-repo/AI notes.md

 And then it will do its analysis and provide us data.

 So, basically here 'priming' data means, providing the AI first with data, and then ask question regarding it.
-(If don't understand it, then this also we can also to ChatGPT like : *`what is Prompt priming? (tell me in simple)`*)
+(If don't understand it, then this also we can also ask to ChatGPT like : *`what is Prompt priming? (tell me in simple)`*)

 ----